hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @stmungo if there was some Red friendly webhosting, I donâ€™t remember it, sorry.
 But for VPS, every provider is Red friendly :) I use Linode, but just because Iâ€™m used to it, other providers should be good as well.

 [17:59:17](#16171271571852gUakc:gitter.im) <rseger (rseger)>:
 is there a way to flush the buffer that `print` uses while executing?
-I've noticed that when executing from the repl, nothing will be printed until control is returned to the repl í ½í¸Ÿ
+I've noticed that when executing from the repl, nothing will be printed until control is returned to the repl ğŸ˜Ÿ

 [18:03:31](#16171274111856kgPlr:gitter.im) <9214 (Vladimir Vasilyev)>:
 @rseger that's not `print`-related, see https://github.com/red/red/issues/2627.
 Try CLI console instead.